HAPPY HOLIDAY MASSAGE GIFT CERTIFICATES SALE! SAVE 20%

 Second office: 61 Renato Court, Ste 15 • Redwood City, CA 94061

 Mondays through Saturdays by appointment only.

 Tess Bradley, CMT, BA is a nationally certified (NCBTMB 603099-11) and CA state licensed massage therapist with extensive academic training and over twenty-five years experience.
 She offers myofascial release, structural balancing, acupressure, traditional Thai massage, Ayurvedic and pregnancy massage as well as clinical bodywork for acute and repetitive stress injury recovery.
-She also specializes in helping people who are sensitive or touch aversive, and/or working with mental health professionals.
+She is in training to practice Feldenkrais and will begin teaching Awareness Through Movement lessons in late 2015.
+Tess also specializes in helping people who are sensitive or touch aversive, and/or working with somatic therapists and mental health professionals.